 “Here at Timely, we’re busy preparing for these upcoming changes and are committed to complying with our obligations.
 In fact, we’re using it as an opportunity to review our processes and improve the level of transparency with our customers.”

-At the moment, I’m happy to trust them to complete the process of becoming GDPR compliant.
-I will check back in due course.
+At the moment, I’m happy to trust them to complete the process of becoming GDPR compliant, but I will check back in due course.

 I checked their GDPR status and found this statement on their blog: